-In October 1999, the Board of Directors commissioned a third party to conduct a study of the Company's compensation program.
+In September 2001, the Board of Directors commissioned a third party to conduct a study of the Company's compensation program.
 This study included a survey of compensation practices in the transportation industry using a broad sample of companies within the industry.
 This independent study was used as the benchmark to determine competitive compensation ranges for senior executives.
-The Compensation Committee implemented certain recommendations from the independent study and, using this study, determined the compensation structure for 2000.
-An independent study of compensation practices in the transportation industry will be conducted periodically by a third party to update the Company's benchmark of competitive compensation ranges for senior executives.
+The Compensation Committee implemented certain recommendations from the independent study and, using this study, determined the compensation structure for 2002.
+The Compensation Committee intends to have a third party periodically conduct an independent study of compensation practices in the transportation industry to update the Company's benchmark of competitive compensation ranges for senior executives.

-The 2000 Compensation structure approved by the Compensation Committee was based on the following philosophy:
+The 2002 Compensation structure approved by the Compensation Committee was based on the following philosophy: